Sathwik279/PredictathonChallengeUnstop/README.md

 # Note:
-The dataset is uploaded into kaggle and linked through kaggle u can connect the dataset on your own and test it
+The dataset is uploaded into kaggle and linked through kaggle u can connect the dataset on your own and test it Also change the location where the model is being saved

 # Deepfake Detection with Convolutional Neural Networks (CNN)